Yesterday in #ubuntu, someone asked, "I am still confused about this.

 so I'm posting it here, hoping it'll make it easier for people to find.

-does explain all this…just in slightly more technical terms.
+By the way, man apt-get does explain all this…just in slightly more technical terms.